 My Photography Style

 I hope by now you can see how these styles can crossover and mingle together in varying ratios to make up the ‘style’ of any one particular photographer.
 For instance, all the images in this article were taken by me so I do actually incorporate all of these styles into my work.
-I don’t go too far in any particular direction though.
+However, there are certain styles I am more drawn to.

 - I like a few classic portraits and I think these are important to include as long as they don’t take up too much time.